jian6538/risc-v-from-zero-to-one-/README.md

 later on , we need to design a instruction memory that get the address from the program counter and then extract the instruction from the address to process later on

+next we will have a module for register file which store data for cpu to process total of 32 register with 32bit, for common architeture the register file is 2 read port and 1 write port